-Gartner releases its 2017 Magic Quadrant for BI and analytics platforms
+Gartner releases its 2018-19 Magic Quadrant for BI & analytics

-In 2016, Gartner redesigned the Magic Quadrant for BI and analytics platforms to reflect a new, more modern, user-centric business perspective, compared to the older IT-defined enterprises.
-Now, in 2017, there is evidence“that the BI and analytics platform market’s multiyear transition to modern agile business-led analytics is now mainstream.”
+Back in 2016, Gartner redesigned the Magic Quadrant for BI and analytics platforms to reflect a new, more modern, user-centric business perspective, compared to the older IT-defined enterprises.

 Magic Quadrant ranking indicators

 Gartner uses a series of ranking variables which are called “use cases”.
-Analytics vendors, such as the above mentioned ones, are assessed for their support of five main use cases:
+Analytics vendors are assessed for their support of five main use cases:

 - Agile Centralized BI Provisioning